ramonpzg/rpg_content/docs/analytics/04_tools.md

 num1 = 1
 num2 = 3

-print("Have you tried to divide %i by %i and mulply the result, %f, back?" % (num1, num2, num1 / num2))
+print("Have you tried to divide %i by %i and multiply the result, %f, back?" % (num1, num2, num1 / num2))
 ```

 # 5 Math

-Python supports all kinds of calculations and in this section, we'll go over all of the basic operations this poweful programming language can do for us.
+Python supports all kinds of calculations and in this section, we'll go over all of the basic operations this powerful programming language can do for us.
 In order to do math well in Python, you will be using (some more than others) the following notations very often.

 | Operator | What this does! |
 |------|---------------------|